riceissa/issarice.com/wiki/questions.md

 - What do Caltech students think of The Tech?
 - What do UChicago students think of the Chicago Maroon?
 - What do University of Washington students think of the The Daily?
+- What are the best questions to ask someone who is waiting with you at the bus stop?